rizwan-io/SQL-Mastery/03-Retrieving-Data-From-Multiple-Tables/README.md

 ## **Retrieving Data From Multiple Tables**

+Many times we might need to retrieve data from multiple tables.
+In times like this we have JOINS for our rescue.

 ### Inner Joins
 Inner keyword is optional.
 By this 2 tables will be joined.
 Use ON phrase to tell sql on which basis you want to join the tables.
-Can use alias just after the table name.
+We can use alias just after the table name. or use the AS keyword for alias (It is optional)
 ```
 --
 SELECT order_id, o.customer_id, first_name, last_name